There are three primary ways in which physiotherapy can be used to help your horse...

 Poll and sacroiliac or pelvic dysfunction

-Where there is a need for muscle re-education or strengthening
+Where there is a specific need for muscle re-education or strengthening (for example to assist with upward fixation of the patella ('locking stifle') issues)

 Post-surgery (including colic surgery) to help optimise tissue healing, reduce the formation of scar tissue, and for rehabilitation